skilesare/immortality/a_fresh_start/README.md

 #### I. A fresh start

 Let us live as man will live in the future and think as man will think in the future.
-To make any progress in this volume, you will have to set aside what has been.
-This may be difficult for you as it is for me, but if we would like a fresh start at this grand life it is a step we must constantly ask ourselves to take.
+To make any progress in this volume, you will have to set aside what has come before.
+This may be difficult for us, but if we would like a fresh start at this grand life we must repeat this step continuously.

 #### II.
 A philosophy

-Though I am not a scientist, this work will take a scientific tone.
+I do not have a scientific degree, yet this work will take a scientific tone.
 I hope to point us toward a worldview where the generalizations I propose can be proven out by those better trained in the scientific arts who have more time available to them.
-This leaves me with the solemn reality that this is a work of philosophy and that many of the generalizations I make will be proven scientifically unsound.
-If they are, my hope is that they point in a vector close to real and can be corrected by those wiser than I am.
+This book finds itself as a work of philosophy and that many of the generalizations in it will be proven scientifically unsound.
+Those theories that fail scientific rigor will seek to point in a vector close to the real and I hope that those wider than me can corrected them.

 #### III.
 The great economies

-Life is not simple, but it is more simple that it appears on the surface.
+We will conclude that life is simple despite the initial complexity we see on its surface.
 We live amongst four great economies and on the cusp of a million more.
 Robert Pirsig identified these in his works of [Zen and Motorcycle Maintenance](http://amzn.to/2lJyISc) and [Lila](http://amzn.to/2mpksLq).
-Lila is the more important where the four economies are identified.
-The economies are those of the **inorganic**, the **biological**, the **societal**, and the **intellectual**.
-He does not point out that they are economies, but as we move forward we will see that this is so.
-There are other lesser economies and perhaps even major ones that I do not pay enough heed to, but in thinking about the major issues that our world faces, these four seem to be enough to focus on for now.
-It may be that these economies are not discrete and form some kind of continuum that we cannot see easily.
+Pirsig identifies the four economies in Lila and this establishes its priority in importance.
+We define these economies as the **inorganic**, the **biological**, the **societal**, and the **intellectual**.
+Pirsig does not point out that they are economies, but as we move forward we will see the economic nature emerge.
+Lesser economies may emerge as well and perhaps even major ones that I do not pay enough heed to, but in thinking about the major issues that our world faces, these four seem worth our focus for now.
+We may find these economies do not fit well into discrete catigories and instead form some kind of continuum that we cannot see easily.
 I will leave this possibility to others to investigate and treat the economies as discrete for the purpose of this book.
-I think many of the conclusions will stand even if there is a continuous evolution of one 'kind' of development.
+I think many of the conclusions will stand even if a continuous evolution of one 'kind' of development emerges.

 #### IV.
 The bootstrap